William Giblin: Political career

-In 1869 Giblin was elected without opposition as member for Hobart Town in the Tasmanian House of Assembly, and in February 1870 became attorney-general in the James Milne Wilson ministry.
+In 1869, Giblin was elected without opposition as member for Hobart Town in the Tasmanian House of Assembly, and in February 1870 became attorney-general in the James Milne Wilson ministry.
 Wilson resigned in November 1872 and was succeeded by Frederick Innes.
 In August 1873 Giblin carried a motion of want of confidence but did not desire the premiership, and Alfred Kennerley formed a cabinet with Giblin as his attorney-general.
 This ministry lasted nearly three years and Giblin was able to bring in some useful legal legislation.
 In June 1877 Giblin lost his seat at the general election, but he was soon afterwards elected for Wellington and joined the cabinet of Sir Philip Fysh as attorney-general, exchanging that position for the treasurership a few days later.
 When Fysh left for London in March 1878 Giblin succeeded him as premier and held office until 20 December 1878.

+In June 1879, Giblin became the chairman of the newly-formed Tasmanian Football Association (TFA).

 The William Crowther government which followed could do little in the conditions of the period, and when it resigned in October 1879 Giblin realised that the only way to get useful work done would be to form a coalition ministry.
 This he succeeded in doing and he became premier and colonial treasurer on 30 October 1879.
 His government lasted nearly five years and during that period the finances of the colony were put in order and railways and roads were built.
 Important work was done although the conservative elements in the Tasmanian Legislative Council succeeded in hampering the government to some extent.
 In December 1881 Giblin exchanged the position of treasurer for that of attorney-general with John S. Dodds.
 He represented Tasmania at the intercolonial tariff conference at Sydney in 1881 and at the Sydney federal conference in 1883, and took an important part in the debates.